Managing virtual team dynamics

-PS.
-If you want more inspiration on virtual team dynamics, here is another suggestion that will make a huge difference.
+If you want more inspiration on managing virtual team dynamics, here is another suggestion that will make a huge difference.

 The clients who reach out to me are managing directors, management teams, and executives who want to realise the potential in their organisations and accomplish extraordinary results.
 They reach out to me because of my ability to transform individuals, teams, and organisations.